jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 ### 1.2 Request a VM with GPU
-After you successing to expand your quota limitation for gpu, you can try to request a virtual machine with GPU.
+After individual GPU quota limitation being expanded successfully, a virtual machine with GPU can begin to be requested.

 First of all, just open google cloud homepage and click the "Create a VM" buttom.